Quick start

 What should I double-check before trusting the answer?

 Real plant spacing depends on mature plant size, border setbacks, airflow, sunlight, soil, irregular bed edges, growth habit, and the plant tag.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does triangular spacing fit more plants?